-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following their child protection policy, and by speaking to the designated safeguarding lead or a deputy.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following this policy, and by speaking to the DSL/DDSL.

 Online Safety

 The use of technology has become a significant component of many safeguarding issues.
 Child Criminal Exploitation, Child Sexual Exploitation, radicalisation, sextortion, sexual predation, and technology often provides the platform that facilitates harm.